bndnio/concurrency-mini-problems/README.md

 ### Code and Runtime Characteristics

-The producer-consumer mechanism implemented consists of two separate routines
+The producer-consumer mechanism implemented consists of two separate routines.
+A single consumer is spun up to start.
+If it is successful in consuming data, it starts another go routine to help.
+If it can't consume data for two consecutive tries (spaced 100ms and 200ms apart), it becomes bored and kills itself.

+The main function spins up 100 producers, each of whom tries to enqueue 1000 elements onto the shared data structure.
+This creates competition and simulates a scenario where multiple producers are sharing a data pool with multiple consumers.

 Running `pprof` for the first time, and on prod-cons-channels, we see: